RAVE: Rate-Adaptive Visual Encoding for 3D Gaussian Splatting: EXPERIMENTS

 \subsection{Main results}

-As shown in Fig. \ref{fig:main}, our method achieves competitive performance compared to the most recent compression techniques for 3DGS.
-Notably, it is the only approach that supports continuous variable rate compression, whereas all other non-scalable and non-continuous methods require separate, ad hoc training runs to obtain each point on the rate–distortion curve.
-This process is very expensive and not feasible in practice, where we often need to adapt the rate to specific constraints.
-More specifically, our method reaches state-of-the-art performance on Mip-NeRF360, slightly outperforming HAC, while still being competitive on the other datasets.
-This result is particularly noteworthy given that our approach jointly optimizes for a single, continuous variable rate model rather than training multiple models for different rates.
+As shown in Fig.~\ref{fig:main}, our method achieves competitive performance in both PSNR and LPIPS compared to the most recent 3DGS compression techniques.
+Remarkably, RAVE is the only approach that supports continuous variable rate compression, whereas all other single-rate methods require separate, ad hoc training runs to obtain each point on the rate–distortion curve. \nhat{Training multiple models for different rates} is very expensive and, hence, not feasible in practice, where we often need to adapt the rate to specific constraints.
+More specifically, our method reaches state-of-the-art performance on \emph{Mip-NeRF 360}, slightly outperforming HAC, while still being competitive on the other datasets. \nhat{ It is particularly noteworthy that as we reduce the size of the lowest level $\mathcal{G}_1$, our method is able to achieve arbitrarily low bitrate operating points.
+In extreme low-bitrate regimes, removing Gaussians significantly degrades the reconstruction quality, leading to steeper regions in the left-most parts of the RD curves. }